ecalabr/gliomarad/params/params_help.md

 ```json
 "custom_data_loader": "patch_input_fn_3d",
 ```
 This param must be the name of a custom data loader function specified in input_fn.py.
+Depending on what the data loader does, the some other parameters may or may not be used.
+For example, non-patch based data loaders will not use train_patch_overlap, and 3D only data loaders will not use dimension_mode.
 ```json
 "dimension_mode": "2.5D",
 ```